jonbhanson/flutter_native_splash/README.md

 # Notes
 * If splash screen was not updated properly on iOS or if you experience a white screen before splash screen, run `flutter clean` and recompile your app.
 If that does not solve the problem, delete your app from the device, power down the device, power up device, install and launch app as per [this stackoverflow thread](https://stackoverflow.com/questions/33002829/ios-keeping-old-launch-screen-and-app-icon-after-update).

-* This package modifies `launch_background.xml`, and `styles.xml` files on Android and `LaunchScreen.storyboard`, and `Info.plist` on iOS.
-If you modified this files manually this plugin may not work properly, please [open an issue](https://github.com//jonbhanson/flutter_native_splash/issues/new?template=bug_report.md) if you find any bugs.
+* This package modifies `launch_background.xml` and `styles.xml` files on Android, `LaunchScreen.storyboard` and `Info.plist` on iOS, and `index.html` on Web.
+If you have modified these files manually, this plugin may not work properly.
+Please [open an issue](https://github.com//jonbhanson/flutter_native_splash/issues/new?template=bug_report.md) if you find any bugs.

 # How it works
 ## Android